 Introduction Unfortunately, more than 2/3 of liver cancer patients are diagnosed at advanced stage liver cancer (BCLC C).
 Advanced stage liver cancer (BCLC C) consist(s) of: invasion into major liver blood vessels or/ and spread beyond the liver (lung, lymph nodes).
 Patients in BCLC C group will benefit from systemic treatment (also suitable for BCLC…… Continue reading Living Longer: Advanced Stage Liver Cancer (BCLC C)

-Not all lung cancers are the same type.
-Not all lung cancers are of same stage.
-Not all lung cancers are treated with similar treatment.
+Not all lung cancers are of the same type, stage or treated similarly.
 Targeted therapy For stage 4 lung adenocarcinoma (subset of NSCLC), further testing of EFGR and EML4-ALK mutation are routinely done in Malaysia.
-ROS1 rearranged mutation drivers is not routinely done…… Continue reading Stage 4 Lung Cancer: Targeted therapy & Immunotherapy.
+ROS1 rearranged mutation drivers is not routinely done although targetable treatment is available.
+Those with detected mutation/ presence of oncogenic…… Continue reading Stage 4 Lung Cancer: Targeted therapy & Immunotherapy.
 Which to Start?